sawshep/sawyershepherd.org-hugo/content/post/solderless-ch341ab-fix-5v-to-33v-data-lines.md

 multimeter should read around 3.3 volts for both pins.

 ![The multimeter reads 3.3 volts on pins 2 and 5](/images/ch341ab-fix/ch341ab-3v3.jpg)

+Congratulations, your CH341A/B programmer's data lines are now operating at the proper 3.3 volts!

 [^1]: Thanks to Jake Little for his work reverse-engineering
     the programmer schematic: